-Management of allegations of child-on-child SVSH

-The initial report
+Management of Child on Child Abuse The initial report

 The School recognises that it is not easy for children to tell staff about abuse.
 Staff are trained in signs of abuse and required to look out for them and act upon them, and to respond to all reports of abuse however they are reported and whether they are made by victims directly or by third parties.